millermedeiros/esformatter/doc/config.md

 probably use the same ids on all the settings (`indent`, `lineBreak` and `whiteSpace`), don't get intimidated by the names!

 ## root

-Settings from multiple files will be merged until it finds a config file that contains the property `"root": true`; that makes it easy to define exceptions to the project rules without needing to copy all the shared properties. - for an example see test files inside the `"test/compare/rc"` folder.
+Settings from multiple files will be merged until it finds a config file that contains the property `"root": true`; that makes it easy to define exceptions to the project/global rules without needing to copy all the shared properties.
+For an example see test files inside the `"test/compare/rc"` folder.

 ```js
 {
   "root": true
 }
 ```

+protip: set `"esformatter": {"root": true}` inside the project `package.json` (or `.esformatter` file ) to avoid conflicts between contributor settings (it will avoid loading the global user config).

 ## indent